levovix0/siwin/README.md

 ## pixie
 ![](https://ia.wampi.ru/2021/09/07/32.png)

-note: very slow, but better than render frames to opengl image if you realy want to use only pixie
+note: very slow, but useful if opengl not needed and if window is used to just display one single image

 ```nim
 import siwin, pixie